proz-tecnologia/PIT01GP08/README.md

 - `Sign Up`
 - `Sign In`
 - `Authentication with Google - Firebase`
-- `Autentication with Biometry - When it's available `
+- `Authentication with Biometry - When it's available `
 - `Dark or light mode according to system definition`
 - `Hide your info on home screen`
 - `Get extract of all transactions monthly`